ykskb/dax86/README.md

 x86 (i386) Emulator in C

+Why:

-Primary purpose is to run xv6 so that one can trace how an OS runs on CPU.
+I wanted to trace how an OS runs on CPU.

-June 2020: Instructions reached scheduler loop.

-June 2020: Shell has started after fixing ISR to exec syscall.
+What:

+- Runs non-modified xv6 (memfs) image from boot.
+- Each instruction is hand-implemented.
+(You'll know what I mean once you look into instruction functions.)
+- Logic representation > performance

 In scope: